svarute/bcogFinalProj/README.md

 # bcogFinalProj

 Welcome to the Weather App Project.
-The goal of this project is to create a basic Python application that shows the user the weather information for a certain city when it has been retreived.
+The goal of this project is to create a Python application that shows the user the weather information for a certain city when it has been retreived from a csv file.
-This is a very useful tool for whether you're planning a vacation, checking the weather before leaving your house, or just in general if you're inquiring about the current weather in a specific place.

 Features:
-- Gives current weather data for a city
+- Provides weather conditions for the selected city (Sunny, Cloudy, Rainy)
-- Can also give the weather forcasted for upcoming days
+- Shows weather for the past three days in an animated form
+- Displays the weather at specific times
+- Users can select any city they would like to see

-Users will interact with this application by being proompted to enter the name for the city they would like to know more about.
-They can type in if they would prefer the current weather or a weather forecast for the future upcoming days.
+Users will interact with this application by being prompted to choose the name for the city they would like to know more about.
+The input data is process as a string representing the name of the city.
+The app validates the input to ensure it matches one of the available cities that is in the weather data CSV file.

+Dependencies:
+- matplotlib is used for plotting temperature graphs
+- tkinter is used for creating the graphical user interface that users can interact with (when they choose the city)
+- pytest - I used this to run the test cases I made to make sure the app was functioning as expected

+Usage:
+1. download csv file
+2. run project.py file
+3. choose the city you want to see the weather for
+4. then the app will display the requested information

 File Structure:
 - README.md: this file helps to provide an overview of the project for the users.
 It has the functionality, purpose, and file structure
-- weatherApp.py: Contains the main logic of the weather app.
+- project.py: Contains the main logic of the weather app.
-- testApp.py: Contains all the test cases to ensure the app functions as is expected.
+- test_functions.py: Contains all the test cases to ensure the app functions as is expected.

-Data Input:
-Users will input a name of the city they want information for.
-The input data is in the form of a string.
-The app will make sure the input is valid.
-Valid input data includes: "Chicago" , "New York" , "Champaign"
+- weather_data.csv: Contains the data being used to show the weather data